Machine learning with neural networks: Critical storage capacity

 derived in Section \ref{sec:HN}.
-You see that $P_{\rm error}^{t=\infty}$ approaches $P_{\rm error}^{t=1}$ for small $\alpha$.
-This means that the error probability does not increase significantly as one iterates the network, at least for small $\alpha$.
-In this case errors in earlier iterations have little effect on the probability that later errors occur.
-But the situation is different at larger values of $\alpha$.
-In that case $P_{\rm error}^{t=1}$ significantly underestimates the steady-state error probability.
+As stated above, $P_{\rm error}^{t=\infty}$ approaches $P_{\rm error}^{t=1}$ for small $\alpha$.
+We conclude: in this limit, for small $\alpha$, the error probability does not increase significantly as one iterates the network dynamics .
+Errors in earlier iterations have little effect on the probability that later errors occur.

+The situation is different at larger values of $\alpha$.
+In that case, $P_{\rm error}^{t=1}$ significantly underestimates the steady-state error probability.
 In the hashed region, errors in the dynamics increase the probability of errors in subsequent steps, giving rise to {\em error avalanches} .

-Figure \figref{C3S4ErrorProbabilitySteadyState} illustrates that there is a critical value $\alpha_c$ where the steady-state error probability tends to $\tfrac{1}{2}$.
-Solution of the mean-field Equations gives
+Figure \figref{C3S4ErrorProbabilitySteadyState} illustrates that the steady-state error probability tends to $\tfrac{1}{2}$ as the parameter $\alpha$ increases beyond a critical value, $\alpha_c$.
+Equation (\ref{eq:y}) yields